 - 5.1 Vulnerability Scans.
-If You are approved to Process Protected Information using non-Google network addresses, You must permit Google to perform regular vulnerability scans of all such addresses on a reasonable, recurring basis, at least once every 7 days.
+If You are approved to Process Protected Information using non-Google network addresses, You must permit Google to perform regular vulnerability scans of all such addresses on a reasonable, recurring basis, provided that such scans may not be performed more frequently than once every 7 days.
 You will maintain an up-to-date list of non-Google network addresses and notify Google promptly of any changes to the list, including a written notice 15 days before releasing or transferring any such address to another tenant or owner. - 5.2 Direct Tests.
-If Google decides, in its reasonable judgment, to directly test any non-Google information technology used by You or Your Third Party Provider to perform Services, Google and You will promptly develop a mutually-agreeable protocol that permits Google to adequately assess Your Safeguards.
+If Google decides, in its reasonable judgment, to directly test any non-Google information technology used to perform Services, Google and You will promptly develop a mutually-agreeable protocol that permits Google to adequately assess Your Safeguards.